natsunoazarashi/salsa-multilingual-password-generator/README.md

 ## Getting Started

 Have Python installed, then pandas library as well.

+The only python file to run is the **main.py**.
+Others are here as a reference for the cleaning process of the data.

 Select the languages you want from the list then select Easy or Hard to set a password with either one language from all the languages selected or a password that is a mix of different languages.
 Then click on "Generate Password" and click in the zone your password is to automatically copy it in your clipboard.